To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

 This sounds so simple breaking retirement savings down like this, but that’s because it is!
 So often I hear from people about how worried they are that they won’t be able to save up enough to afford retirement.

 The thing is, you may not need to save it all up yourself.
 Personal retirement savings is only Pillar 3!
 Every Canadian also has access to Pillar 2 in the form of publicly-funded plans by the government to supplement your retirement savings.
 Plus, if you work for a company, there’s a good chance you’ll also have a work pension or Group RRSP.
 This should hopefully put your mind at ease since both Pillars 1 and 2 could have a big impact on your retirement savings.

 How Much Personal Retirement Savings Is Enough?

-Most expert suggest saving 10-20% of your net annual income as good starting point.
+Most experts suggest saving 10-20% of your net annual income as a good starting point.
 Saving more than that will just mean you’ll be even more financially comfortable in retirement, so saving as much as you can is really the answer here.

 What Are the Steps to Crafting a Retirement Plan?

 People love to talk about retirement plans, but what does that really mean, and how does one make one themself?
 It’s really easy.
 You absolutely can make your own retirement plan, but if you want to work with a professional financial planner it’s still important to know what retirement planning looks like.